Corey Bailey

 signal, on an oxide containing iron particles, resulted in poor frequency response.

-for AC bias for use in electronics was filed by W. L. Carlson and Glenn L.
+The first patent for AC bias for use in electronics was filed by W. L. Carlson and

-Carpenter in 1921.
-However, it was Walter Weber who applied the technique of
+Glenn L. Carpenter in 1921.
+However, it was Walter Weber who employed the

 Binder Hydrolysis